MomX/Momocs/README.md

 --------
 * Fill the gaps (particularly for landmarks)
 * Unify all plots (design), function (arguments consistency), etc.
-* Review the helpfiles, finish the [tutorial](https://github.com/vbonhomme/Momocs-vignette/tree/master/v0.9) (a collection of vignettes)
+* Review the helpfiles, finish the vignettes work
-* Release Momocs 1.0 (September/October 2014)
+* Release Momocs 1.0 (Spring 2015)

 How can you help and find help ?
 --------